Battle of Karbala: Politics

-The first political use of the death of Husayn seems to have been during the revolt of Mukhtar, when he seized Kufa under the slogan of "Revenge for Husayn".
-Although the Penitents had used the same slogan, they do not seem have had a political program.
+The first political use of the death of Husayn seems to have been during the revolt of Mukhtar.
+Although the Penitents had used the slogan "Revenge for Husayn", they do not seem have had a political program.
 In order to enhance their legitimacy, Abbasid rulers claimed to have avenged the death of Husayn by dethroning the Umayyads.
 During the early years of their rule, they also encouraged Muharram rituals.
-Buyids, a Shi'a dynasty originally from Iran which later occupied the Abbasid capital Baghdad while accepting the Abbasid caliph's suzerainty, promoted the public rituals of Muharram to portray themselves as patrons of religion and to strengthen the Shi'a identity in Iraq.
-After taking over Iran in 1501, Safavids, who were previously a Sufi order, declared the state religion to be Twelver Shi'ism.
-In this regard, Karbala and Muharram rituals came to be a vehicle of Safavid propaganda and a means of consolidating the dynasty's Shi'a identity.
-Riza Yildirim has claimed that the impetus of the Safvid revolution was the revenge of the death of Husayn.
-The founder of the dynasty, Shah Ismail, considered himself to be the Mahdi (the twelfth Shi'a Imam) or his forerunner.
-Similarly, Qajars also patronized Muharram rituals such as processions, taziya and majalis, to improve the relationship between the state and the public.
+When the Shi'a Buyid dynasty occupied Baghdad, they promoted the public rituals of Muharram to portray themselves as patrons of religion and to strengthen Shi'a identity in Iraq.
+After taking over Iran in 1501, the Safavids declared the state religion to be Twelver Shi'ism.
+In this regard, Karbala and Muharram rituals came to be a vehicle of Safavid propaganda and a means of consolidating Iran's Shi'a identity.
+The founder of the Safavid dynasty, Shah Ismail, considered himself to be the Mahdi (the twelfth Shi'a Imam) or his forerunner.
+Similarly, the Qajars also patronized Muharram rituals such as processions, taziya and majalis, to improve the relationship between the state and the public.

-Throughout the 20th and 21st centuries, Shi’ites in countries such as Iran, Iraq, and Lebanon, have interpreted Husayn's martyrdom at Karbala as symbolic of religious and political resistance against oppression in his era.
-In these countries, Shi’ites view Husayn as a role model in their daily lives, drawing inspiration for their religious and political resistance against perceived anti-Shia forces, whether domestic or international.